prsaseta/godot-3-starter-template/README.md

 Yes.

 # How do I do X? / How does Y work?
-If something from the template is unclear, make an issue in GitHub and I'll and and update this readme (eventually).
+If something from the template is unclear, make an issue in GitHub and I'll explain and update this readme (eventually).